matrix-org/matrix-spec-proposals/proposals/3585-drop-event-from-event_auth.md

 In cases of such ambiguity, we look to historical precedent, where we see that Synapse does return that event (see `include_given=True` in [`FederationHandler.on_event_auth`](https://github.com/matrix-org/synapse/blob/v1.49.2/synapse/handlers/federation.py#L423)).
-It has been that wasy since at least [synapse#2247](https://github.com/matrix-org/synapse/pull/2247), predating the inclusion of this endpoint in the spec.
+It has been that way since at least [synapse#2247](https://github.com/matrix-org/synapse/pull/2247), predating the inclusion of this endpoint in the spec.